Nintendo Switch system software

-The Nintendo Switch system software (also known by its codename Horizon) is an updatable firmware and operating system used by the Nintendo Switch video game console.
+The Nintendo Switch system software (also known by its codename Horizon) is an updatable firmware and operating system used by the Nintendo Switch and Nintendo Switch 2 hybrid video game consoles.
 It is based on a proprietary microkernel.
-The UI includes a HOME screen, consisting of the top bar, the screenshot viewer ("Album") Icons, and shortcuts to the Nintendo eShop, News, and Settings.
+The user interface (UI) includes the game library organized in a horizontal row, with numerous additional options and shortcuts underneath.

 Technology

-OS
+Operating system

 Nintendo has released only limited information about the Switch's internals to the public.
 However, computer security researchers, homebrew software developers, and the authors of emulators have all analyzed the operating system in great depth.

 Notable findings include that the Switch operating system is codenamed Horizon, that it is an evolution of the Nintendo 3DS system software, and that it implements a proprietary microkernel architecture.
 All drivers run in userspace, including the Nvidia driver which the security researchers described as "kind of similar to the Linux driver".
 The graphics driver features an undocumented thin API layer, called NVN, which is "kind of like Vulkan" but exposes most hardware features like OpenGL compatibility profile with Nvidia extensions.
-All userspace processes use Address Space Layout Randomization and are sandboxed.
-Address space layout randomization (ASLR) is a computer security technique involved (sandboxed) in preventing exploitation of memory corruption vulnerabilities.
+All userspace processes are sandboxed and use Address Space Layout Randomization (ASLR), a computer security technique involved in preventing exploitation of memory corruption vulnerabilities.

 Nintendo made efforts to design the system software to be as minimalist as possible, with the home menu's graphical assets using less than 200 kilobytes.
 This minimalism is meant to improve system performance and launch games faster.

 As early as July 2018, Nintendo has been trying to counter Switch homebrewing and piracy.
-Measures include an online ban, and on the hardware side, patching of the Tegra to prevent exploits.
+Measures include an online ban, and on the hardware side, patching of the Tegra SoC to prevent exploits.
 On 11 December 2018, Nintendo sued Mikel Euskaldunak for selling a Switch modification that can play pirated games.
 Since August 2019, the difficulty of homebrewing has gone up, as the new Mariko chip replaced the old Erista chip.
 After the release of the Lite in late 2019, tools for hacking all Switch consoles were announced.
 In September 2020, Gary Bowser was arrested in the Dominican Republic, and later appeared in court in the USA afterwards.
 The prosecution alleges that Bowser was a piracy group leader.